Photo:

 We like to save the bigger play area, the Kids’ Zone, for last so we can get some final wiggles out before getting back on the road.
 This area has play structures among smaller animal exhibits that house lemurs, meerkats, reptiles and more.

-Climb the rope web like a spider, pose at the giant shell and anemone photo ops, cool off at the small splash pad (seasonally), and zoom down the slides built into a hill.
+Climb the rope web like a spider, pose at the giant shell and anemone photo ops, and zoom down the slides built into a hill.
 Moms will appreciate the turf surfacing, partial cover for shade, nearby bathrooms, benches, and private pod for breastfeeding and pumping.

-If your kids are like mine, we can’t leave the Point Defiance Zoo without taking a spin on the iconic carousel located near the entrance ($3 for non-members, $2 for members).
-Note that the carousel may close early when the forecast predicts weather over 87 degrees.
+If your kids are like mine, they’ll love taking a spin on the iconic carousel located near the entrance ($4 for non-members, $2 for members).
+While it’s currently closed for repairs, we hope it reopens soon!

 Seasonal shows at Point Defiance Zoo & Aquarium

-If you visit the Point Defiance Zoo from May–September, don’t miss the Wild Wonders Animal Show at the Wild Wonders Outdoor Theater.
-This half-hour show is the perfect break to sit, have a snack, and be captivated by the dashes of “magic” and the animals’ surprise performances.
-Our favorites are Clark the king vulture, who swoops over the audience’s heads on command, and Wasabi the skunk, who emerges for a treat and quickly “disappears” backstage.
+If you visit the Point Defiance Zoo from May–September, don’t miss the brand-new “Zoo’s Got Mail” show at the Wild Wonders Outdoor Theater.
+This half-hour show is the perfect break to sit and have a snack.
+Kids will be captivated by Rocket, the mail-delivering dog, and surprise performances from zoo animals.
+Our favorites are Clark the king vulture, who swoops over the audience’s heads on command, and Wasabi the skunk, who emerges for a treat.

 Additional Point Defiance Zoo experiences